innodocs/VM/README.md

 Given our goal of accessibility, we have attempted to make building and experimenting with the system as simple as possible.
-As such we have refrained from using build systems with involved directory structures, rules, learning curves, and have instead opted to place all required files in a single directory together with a simple ant build file.
+As such we have refrained from using build systems with involved folder structures, rules, learning curves, and have instead opted to place all required files in a single folder together with a simple ant build file.
 Even Ant is not required, as it is simple enough to build the various (sub)systems by hand.